Shockblack/Python_Bootcamp/README.md

 ### Installing the Repository

-To download this entire repository locally, you can either click the <mark style="background-color: #32CD32"><>Code</mark> dropdown menu and download the zip file.
+To download this git repository (called "cloning") locally, you can either click the <mark style="background-color: #32CD32"><>Code</mark> dropdown menu and download the zip file.
 Alternatively, you can type this line into the terminal in a directory you want to files downloaded to:
 ```
 $ git clone https://github.com/Shockblack/Python_Bootcamp.git
 ```